simonmichael/hledger/hledger-lib/hledger_journal.m4.md

   format INR 9,99,99,999.00
 ```

+Declaring commodites may be useful as documentation,
+but currently we do not enforce that only declared commodities may be used.
-Commodity directives have a second purpose: they define the standard display format for amounts in the commodity.
+This directive is mainly useful for customising the preferred display format for a commodity.

 Normally the display format is inferred from journal entries, but this can be unpredictable;
 declaring it with a commodity directive overrides this and removes ambiguity.
 Towards this end, amounts in commodity directives must always be written with a decimal point
 (a period or comma, followed by 0 or more decimal digits).

+Commodity directives do not affect how amounts are parsed;
+the parser will read multiple formats.

 ### Default commodity